craigiswayne/vcard-personal-portfolio-jekyll/README.md

 * Make sure the testimonial modal is working correctly
 * Light mode / dark mode
 * prefers reduced motion
+* create a tool to scrape a wordpress site to jekyll
+* how to absorb feed.xml
+* plugins to use, those that a compatible with github pages
+* Debug page object
+* Remove html comments and use liquid comments
+* can we use liquid file types
+* Fork the repo and make changes

 ### Backup:
 # Installation